 Your leadership team may say they want the company to be customer-centric, or they may even claim that it is.
 Chances are, however, they are relying on the wrong metrics to prove their point.
 Customer centricity isn’t about imagining innovative products that you are certain your customers will love, and then building them.
 It’s also not about tracking NPS scores, reviewing comment cards, or conducting surveys.

 Being customer-centric is about involving customers in the product development process every step of the way.
-This is how companies like Google, Uber and Airbnb disrupt their industries — they spend real time with real customers then build products, service and solutions — using their feedback — to meet unmet needs.
+This is how companies like Google, Uber and Airbnb disrupt their industries — they spend real time with real customers then build products, services and solutions — using their feedback — to meet unmet needs.

 We talk a lot about customer centricity at ExperiencePoint because it is at the core of design thinking.
-In a world where consumers have little brand loyalty, customer centricity isn’t a nice-to-have feature.
+In a world where consumers have little brand loyalty, customer-centricity isn’t a nice-to-have feature.
 It’s mandatory for companies that want to continue to be relevant to their customers and prosper in the future.

-If you want to become customer-centric, you should make learning this skill part of every leadership training program and team building exercise you offer.
+If you want to become customer-centric, you should make learning this skill part of every leadership training program and team-building exercise you offer.
 But in the meantime, here’s a quick primer on everything your teams need to do to start building a customer-centric culture.